youldash/ProjectionKit/README.md

 The following represents two specific algorithms implementations: the Geometric Coordinatizer, and the Polyhedral Projection algorithms.

 ### Geometric Coordinatizer
-A method for coordinatizing (i.e. geometrically plotting) κ-dimensional points based on converting their pairwise distances in R.
+A method for coordinatizing (i.e. geometrically plotting) κ-dimensional points based on converting their pairwise distances in higher-dimensional spaces.

 ### Polyhedral Projection
 A generalized method for mapping from higher-dimensions in κ-dimensions, κ ≥ 2.